-The renovation that is currently being undertaken is to upgrade the infrastructure and décor to the most modern standards so that a family can move in without worry about what needs to be done.
+A sympathetic and beautiful renovation was undertaken to upgrade the infrastructure and décor to the most modern standards so that a family can move in without worry about what needs to be done.
 Any house is a ‘work in progress’ as your plans and needs evolve and so there will remain plenty of scope to alter and enhance the house to suit your personal taste.
-But all the main infrastructure will be completed.
-This upgrade will include:
+But all the main infrastructure has been completed.
+This upgrade included:

 - Modernisation and renovation of all the bathrooms

-- An upgrade to the heating system where it is needed
+- An upgrade to the heating system where it was needed

 - The demolition and rebuilding of the kitchen to include 2 sets of double doors opening out on to the back garden.